-We conducted testing of revenue transactions on a sample basis by examining the relevant supporting documents including customer contracts and orders, sales invoices, goods delivery notes and good receipt records.
+We conducted testing of revenue transactions on a sample basis by examining the relevant supporting documents including customer contracts and orders, sales invoices and goods delivery notes.
 In addition, we circulated confirmations on a sample basis on trade receivables balances as at the balance sheet date.

-Furthermore, we tested sales transactions that took place shortly before and after the balance sheet date, by reconciling recognised revenue with the goods delivery notes and good receipt records, to assess whether revenue was recognised in the correct reporting periods.
+Furthermore, we tested sales transactions that took place shortly before and after the balance sheet date, by reconciling recognised revenue with the goods delivery notes, to assess whether revenue was recognised in the correct reporting periods.